-You should drink lemon balm tea if you suffer from anxiety, insomnia, cold, cough, flu, respiratory infection, Alzheimer’s, dementia, fever, painful menstrual cramps, herpes, bloating, flatulence, headaches, high blood pressure and insect bites.
+You should drink lemon balm tea if you suffer from anxiety, insomnia, cold, cough, flu, respiratory infection, dementia, fever, painful menstrual cramps, herpes, bloating, flatulence, headaches, high blood pressure, and insect bites.

-Anxiolytic Properties: One of the most popular and common uses of lemon balm tea is for people suffering with anxiety.
-Excess stress hormones in the body can result in a number of problems, including higher levels of oxidative stress, strain on the metabolism, and poor heart health.
-The calming properties of the antioxidants and volatile compounds in this tea can have a nervine effect and reduce symptoms of anxiety, stress and depression.
+One of the most popular and common uses of lemon balm tea is for people suffering from anxiety.
+Excess stress hormones in the body can result in several problems, including higher levels of oxidative stress, the strain on the metabolism, and poor heart health.
+The calming properties of the antioxidants and volatile compounds in this tea can have a nervine effect and reduce symptoms of anxiety, stress, and depression.

-Inflammation: Inflammatory conditions come in many varieties, ranging from arthritis and joint disorders to indigestion, allergic reactions and headaches.
-Lemon balm has a number of proven anti-inflammatory compounds that can quickly reduce or eliminate these conditions, when used regularly.
+Inflammatory conditions come in many varieties, ranging from arthritis and joint disorders to indigestion, allergic reactions, and headaches.
+Lemon balm has several proven anti-inflammatory compounds that can quickly reduce or eliminate these conditions when used regularly.

-Immune System: There are antibacterial and antiseptic properties of this tea that make it an effective weapon against a variety of colds, flus and infections.
+There are antibacterial and antiseptic properties of this tea that make it an effective weapon against a variety of cold, flu, and infections.
 Aside from the antioxidant effects, this tea can also help promote the production of white blood cells and eliminate mucus and phlegm, which is where many pathogens like to hide and thrive.

-Cognitive Boost: For people suffering from or at risk for Alzheimer’s disease, lemon balm tea can help to improve cognitive function and sharpen memory.
-Although lemon balm is commonly used as an aromatherapy tool for Alzheimer’s, drinking the tea also delivers the beneficial antioxidants that can prevent plaque deposition in the neural pathways.
+Lemon balm tea can help to improve cognitive function and sharpen memory.
+Although lemon balm is commonly used as an aromatherapy tool, drinking the tea also delivers the beneficial antioxidants that can prevent plaque deposition in the neural pathways.

 How Do You Make Lemon Balm Tea?

-- 2 teaspoons of fresh lemon balm leaves (1 teaspoon of dried lemon balm leaves)
+- 2 tsp fresh lemon balm leaves or

 Lemon Balm Tea Side Effects

-Side effects from drinking this herbal tea are very rare, and research has also been notably limited on the effects of this herb when used for extended periods of time.
-First and foremost, if you are allergic to other plants in the mint family, Lamiaceae, use of lemon balm may not be wise, as the allergic reaction can be severe.
+Side effects of drinking this herbal tea are very rare, and research has also been notably limited on the effects of this herb when used for extended periods.
+First and foremost, if you are allergic to other plants in the mint family, Lamiaceae, the use of lemon balm may not be wise, as the allergic reaction can be severe.